By the end of this section, students will be able to:

 With the Modern Synthesis, we know that organisms’ traits are determined by the alleles they have for a given gene.
 A gene for a particular trait may have several variants (called alleles) that code for different traits.
 Traits are passed on as alleles as they are inherited from parent to offspring.
 In the early twentieth century, biologists in the area of population genetics began to study how selective forces change a population through changes in allele and genotypic frequencies.

-The is the frequency at which a specific allele appears within a population.
-In population genetics, scientists define the term as a change in the allele’s frequency in a population.
+The allele frequency is the frequency at which a specific allele appears within a population.
+In population genetics, scientists define the term evolution as a change in the allele’s frequency in a population.

 To summarize, variation in a trait is caused by the existence of alleles for a given gene existing in a population.
 When a particular allele results in an adaptation (a trait that increases an organism’s fitness), that individual can reproduce more successfully than others who lack that allele.
 Thus, individuals carrying the beneficial allele pass it onto the next generation more successfully than individuals with the less beneficial allele; and the beneficial allele becomes more frequent in the next generation.
 The next generation then has a higher frequency of the beneficial trait due to this underlying change in allele frequency.